 Funeral services will be held at the Wheeler County Fairgrounds in Fossil, Oregon, on Saturday, June 13, 2020, at 9:45 a.m.
 If you would like to attend via internet the service will be live streamed via The Fossil First Baptist Church’s Facebook page.
 Graveside service immediately following at the Mayville Cemetery.
 Sweeney Mortuary of Condon, Oregon, is in care of arrangements.
 You may sign the online condolence book at www.sweeneymortuary.com.

-To plant a tree in memory of Barbara Susan (Misener) Sitton, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Barbara Susan (Misener) Sitton, please visit our tribute store.

 Charity of your choice.